Looking to escape the daily grind of city life and explore WA’s country roads?

 2. Different Roads, Different Techniques

 Unsealed roads can change condition rapidly without warning.
 Dust and dirt can kick up behind other cars and tarnish your visibility.
+How you drive on unsealed roads can also be different depending if you are driving a manual vehicle or automatic vehicle.
 To drive different roads, you must practice different driving techniques including:

 - Avoid driving during or after rain as dust turns to mud, creating big problems for the road and your vehicle.
 Many unsealed roads will be closed after rain or bad weather so check road closures before leaving.